Welcome to RiverRock German Shepherds

 Breeding Program Philosophy

-I do not breed for profit.
+RiverRock is not a puppy mill, and I do not breed for profit.
 My goal is to contribute dogs excelling in soundness, performance, beauty, and style to the German Shepherd gene pool.
+It is my belief that only dogs that will enhance the gene pool should be bred.

 Puppies are given the very best of care and receive extensive socialization from an early age.
 Puppies are given early neurological stimulation as well and are temperament tested in order to place them into situations that match their personalities.